Skip to main content

 The least common eco-friendly product found in participants’ homes were zero-waste shampoo and conditioner.
 Even in greener stores like Whole Foods, eco-friendly shower products are often hard to find, making the switch all the more difficult.
 Fortunately, eco-friendly markets where consumers can refill their shampoo bottles are becoming more and more common, so the convenience factor may soon be improved.

-Boycotting Brands
+Boycotting brands

 Percentage who boycott brands not eco-friendly